James Randi, magician and stage artist devoted to debunking the paranormal, dies at 92

 In the late 1950s and early 1960s, Mr. Randi’s many appearances on television made him a fixture of prime-time entertainment.
 In 1973, he toured with heavy metal rock star Alice Cooper as an executioner simulating the beheading of the singer at each performance.
 By contrast, in 1975 he was invited to the White House by President Gerald R. Ford and first lady Betty Ford to do a special show for children.

-By that time, Mr. Randi was already living permanently in the United States, first in Rumson, N.J., then Plantation, Fla.
+By that time, Mr. Randi was already living permanently in the United States, first in Rumson, N.J., and then Plantation, Fla.
 He changed his legal name to James Randi and, in 1987, became a U.S. citizen.

 A sophisticated showman and inexhaustible self-promoter, he appeared a total of 32 times on “The Tonight Show Starring Johnny Carson.”
 He also performed on “The Oprah Winfrey Show,” “Larry King Live,” “Anderson Cooper 360” and other programs.